id-studiolab/idea-arduino/docs/README.md

 ### 🍅 2.
 Hello world : Arduino IDE & Blink
-Introduction to the Arduino IDE software and turning the internal LED on and off.
+Introduction to the Arduino IDE software and controlling the internal LED.

 {% include vimeoPlayer.html id=523240097 %}